-They also increase a properties energy rating.
-It’s known that eco-friendly, green, or high energy rated homes sell quicker and for a premium.
-Across many countries, retail value for an eco-friendly home can be boosted by 5 – 10%.
+They also increase a property’s energy rating.
+It’s known that eco-friendly, green, or high-energy-rated homes sell quicker and for a premium.
+Across many countries, the retail value of an eco-friendly home can be boosted by 5 – 10%.

 You Got a Tankless Water Heater, Now What?

 So I’ve decided to get a tankless water heater…what next?
 Well, before buying a tankless water heater, there are a couple of things you can do to ensure that you save even more money so the investment pays itself quicker.

 Gas or Electric?

 If you’ve decided that tankless water heaters are the way to go, you need to decide between a gas or electric-powered one.
 Whilst electric tankless water heaters are cheaper to buy, they are also more expensive to run.
 They generally have a 0.98 or higher thermal efficiency rating, so most of the electricity is being used to heat the water, with little wastage.